Phillies Spring Training

 Ballpark Area Info

-Bright House Field is among a Mecca of commercial development...and clutter.
+Spectrum Field is among a Mecca of commercial development...and clutter.
 No matter which direction you're coming from you're likely to get stuck in traffic, especially leaving the ballpark.
 Fittingly, given the commercialism of US Hwy 19, a Buffalo Wild Wings, LA Fitness and Floor & Decor all share the stadium's paved South side parking lot, from which the first base entrance gate is accessed.
 Fans can wait out the post-game traffic at Buffalo Wild Wings or just remain inside the stadium, where the Frenchy's Tiki Pavilion stays open for a good while after the game, sometimes with entertainment (a band or DJ) to boot.
+For a much more serene setting, you merely have to go across the street from the Carpenter Complex, as on the other side of Old Coachman Road from the Phillies' minor league facility there is an unspoiled by design nature area in which plenty of plant and wildlife can be found around a 12.6-acre pond that's part of the Alligator Creek Drainage Basin.
+The overall site is 16.3 acres large and within it trees and plants are marked with signage so you'll know what you're seeing in addition to the numerous species of birds and other living creatures that can be seen within the peaceful watershed.

 Travelers' notes The closest Interstate, I-275, is about 10 miles away.

-The world's largest hotel brand has 6 locations within 20 miles of Bright House Field.
+The world's largest hotel brand has 6 locations within 20 miles of Spectrum Field.

 Hotels close to BayCare Ballpark